ucsanjeevcisco/zoom_phone_scripts/README.md

-# Zoom Phone Call Logs Exporter
+# Zoom Phone Sample Scripts

-This script downloads Zoom Phone Calls Logs using the Zoom API (marketplace.zoom.us)
+These scripts are sample scripts for Zoom Phone.
+See Zoom API documentation on marketplace.zoom.us

 ## Installation